ryardley/dotfiles/README.md

 - **install_[component_name].[rb|zsh]** is used to run any commands required to install the given component and any other part of its eco-system
 - **[component_name].zshrc** is used to store any shell configurations that are required.
 These files are then added to the users `~/.zshrc` to be sourced on every shell startup
 - **[component_name].symlink** is used to create a symlink to the users home directory in the form of: `~/.[component_name]`
+- **[component_name].erb** is used to create template file that can then use environment variables such as GIT_USERNAME, etc. Refer to the `./etc/localrc/localrc-example` for more information.

+## Configurations

+### `./config.yml`

+To configure what components get installed and in what order please see the `config.yml` file.
+This file is split in up my system types.
+However note that only OSX is currently working and supported.
+Same tuned to linux support soon.

+### `./localrc`

+As part of the installation a `~/.localrc` is created once off.
+This file is designed to keep personal type of environment variables such as usernames, tokens, etc that can then be used in